Thinkmill/monorepo/README.md

 An entrypoint is something that is intended to be imported outside of a package.
 All packages must have at least one entrypoint, this will generally be the root of the package so the entrypoint can be imported as the package name.
 Some packages may also have multiple entrypoints, for example how `react-dom` has `react-dom` and `react-dom/server`.

+Entrypoints should exist as directories with `package.json` files rather than files so that multiple build types like CommonJS and ES Modules can exist

 #### When should a package have multiple entrypoints?

 There are a couple reasons you may want to have multiple entrypoints in a package.